-With advances in the technology used to make and wear dentures, plenty of options are available for you: are metal free partials the best choice for you?
+With advances in the technology used to make and wear dentures, plenty of options are available for you: are metal-free partials the best choice for you?

 For people looking for dentures, three variables should influence their decision: cost, durability, and adaptability to a changing mouth.
 People who experience lost teeth use dentures for different reasons – your decision should be based on what is right for you both now and down the line.
 There isn’t a universal best option for everyone.

 When you order dentures, you’ll have to wear them every single day.
-That’s why its so important that you not only find a pair that is comfortable, but also practical.
+That’s why it is so important that you not only find a pair that is comfortable, but also practical.
 Different material construction makes every kind of denture a little bit different.
 With so many varieties available on the market, what is the best kind of material for your mouth?

 Partial dentures that include metal use the material as a means of connecting with teeth that remain in the mouth.
-At minimum, they include two clasps that firmly grip onto the existing teeth, and may include minor connectors for additional support.
+At a minimum, they include two clasps that firmly grip onto the existing teeth, and may include minor connectors for additional support.

 Because they have firmer connections to the teeth already in place, metal partial dentures tend to be smaller in length, height, and thickness.
 The clasps may also be visible – while they look similar to existing teeth, this may be an aesthetic drawback.